Planting the Musical Seeds for Children and their Carers. We have three levels of classes – Movers, Shakers, and Groovers.

 - To foster the child’s interest in musical creativity.

-Each class runs for 45 minutes.
-Children begin by either lying in the floor or being supported by their parents in a circle on the floor.
+Each class runs for 40 minutes.
 The class begins with an introductory song using the children’s names and actions chosen by them and the parents.
 This enables the child, teacher, and other parents to become familiar with their name and enables the child to take some ownership over the class by picking an action they may have just learned.

 Following this, we participate in a range of musical activities involving play and exploration.
 These may include…